Background pattern

 Very common (may affect more than 1 in 10 people)

-• Blood poisoning due to urine (uremia)
+• blood poisoning (uremia)

-• Reduced levels of electrolytes (sodium)
+• reduced levels of electrolytes (sodium).

 • Hyperuricemia (high levels of uric acid in the blood)